The SPX Spread Trader- A monthly return of over 43% with SPX Weekly Options*

 This approach began being offered to the public in September of 2017.
 Before that time we privately traded this approach.
 Past performance is never a guarantee of future results.
 But just imagine, if you could average that sort of return for only a few minutes of your time 3 days per week.
 Sign up today for a free trial and see if our service can be of benefit to you.

-Most often we hold our position to the close, but during there are times where we will exit the trade early.
-So we use this strategy in conjunction with our SPX Daily Outlook.
+Most often we hold our position to the close, but there are times when we will exit the trade early.
+We use this strategy in conjunction with our SPX Daily Outlook.
 If the market has broken a key level per our SPX Daily Outlook and then turns to take out the daily level, we will normally exit early.
-So a trader should always be aware of the key levels for the day.
+However, if this reversal through the daily level takes place within the last 30 minutes of the trading day, we may continue to hold to the close.
+The last 30 minutes can be volatile, and traders must adjust depending upon market conditions.
+So a trader should always be aware of the key levels for the day .

 No Trade Days